ghostery/trackerdb/README.md

 npx @ghostery/trackerdb "https://analytics.tiktok.com"
 ```

+## How can I get involved?

+We encourage contributions from developers of all levels.
+If you come across any errors, such as typos, inaccuracies, or outdated information, please don't hesitate to open an issue, or, even better, send us a pull request.
+Your feedback is highly valued!

+If you are new to the project or want an easy starting point, check out our [Good First Issues](https://github.com/ghostery/trackerdb/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+These are beginner-friendly tasks to help you get acquainted with our project.
+If you are unsure about an issue or have questions, feel free to ask in the issue comments.

 ## Licensing

 Ghostery Tracker Database is published under [CC-BY-NC-SA-4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license which means it is free to use for non-commercial purposes.
 If you want to use it in your business, please contact [sales@ghostery.com](mailto:sales@ghostery.com).